 Password Reset stores user data in a supported repository: Active Directory, AD LDS (ADAM), LDAP directories such as Oracle Internet Directory and Oracle Virtual Directory, as well as Oracle and Microsoft SQL databases.
-During installation, the installer creates an organizational unit (directory-based repositories) or databases and tables (database-based repositories) and grants the SSPRWeb domain account full access to the newly created container or database and all its contents.
-No other account is given any kind of access to the Password Reset container or database unless the administrator explicitly grants such access through their own choice.
+After installation, during the first-time configuration, Password Reset creates an organizational unit (directory-based repositories) or databases and tables (database-based repositories) and grants the SSPRWeb domain account full access to the newly created container or database and all its contents.